Supporting people with disabilities to lead independent and fulfilling lives

 We have, of course, had to cancel or postpone many of our fundraising events.
 At the same time, we have extra costs from buying protective equipment, and other equipment to ensure we are a ‘Covid 19 Secure workplace.
 If you haven’t already done so, please consider supporting us with a donation so that we can still be here, supporting vulnerable adults with love and care, when this pandemic is just a topic in the GCSE history curriculum.

 I know some of you will have had much more trying times than we have had, and even lost loved ones in recent months.
-We offer you all our sympathy, and wish you courage and optimism in the difficult weeks ahead.
+We offer you all our sympathy, and wish you courage and hope in the difficult weeks ahead.
 Perhaps we can play our part in helping you reach a ‘new normal’, too?

 Thank you again, one and all.
 And see you soon, I very much hope.